To use repmgrd, its associated function library must be

 The following set of configuration file parameters must be updated via

-repmgr standby register --force
+repmgr standby register --force,

-as they require changes to the repmgr.nodes
+as they require changes to the repmgr.nodes table so they are visible to

 all nodes in the replication cluster: